farscapian/clams-app-docker/README.md

 Global Network Graph Visualizers:

-* [This repo](https://github.com/evansmj/cln-node-visualization) can be used to view a global network graph of the LARP.
+* [This repo](https://github.com/evansmj/cln-node-visualization) can be used to view a global channel graph.
-* other tools